juancarlospaco/cliche/README.md

 - 2 `import`, 0 `export` from stdlib, 1 public symbol.
 - Works with `template`, `macro`, etc.
 - No support for abbreviated CLI arguments (`--foo` in CLI is `foo` in code).
-- API just uses a variable.
+- API just uses variables.